 - Inverted in indie Western Shroud: the heroine is understandably panicky when she is attacked and threatened with rape by a cowboy—but after she manages to snatch his gun from its holster, she grows visibly calmer with each shot as she empties the gun into him.

-- Inverted and Lampshaded in Bound: the feminine Violet seems reluctant to shoot Caesar.
-He lampshades this trope in a most patronizing manner, telling her that she does not have the resolve nor the will to fire the gun.
-Violet does fire, but not before delivering a calm and collected Pre-Asskicking One-Liner.
+- In Bound, the feminine Violet has Caesar at gunpoint but seems reluctant to shoot him.
+He tries to talk her down in a most patronizing manner, telling her that she does not have the resolve nor the will to fire the gun.
+Violet does fire, but not before delivering a calm and collected Pre-Mortem One-Liner.

-- Male version in Kiss Kiss Bang Bang.
-Harry breaks down after shooting a goon.
+- Harry in Kiss Kiss Bang Bang breaks down after shooting a goon.

 - In Man of Steel, Clark, who has spent the entire movie trying to save everyone, breaks down crying after he is forced to directly kill General Zod to keep him from murdering a terrified family.
 It's treated not as a rite of passage but a terribly traumatic choice that forced him to do something strongly against his nature.